 Under Section 368, the rate freeze cannot end ‘until the earlier of March 31, 2002, or the date on which the commission-authorized costs for utility generation-related assets and obligation have been fully recovered.’
 Pub Util.
 Code § 368.
 PG&E’s stranded costs will not have been ‘fully recover’ until the final valuation for all the generation asset is known and factored into the netting calculation required in Section 367(a).
 The inescapable result is that the ATCP decision may not compel a means for ending the rate freeze in advance of final market valuation of the assets.

-The only way to reconcile PG&E’s past position to the one it is currently articulating is to determine that while the Commission does not have the authority to end the rate freeze in advance of final market valuation of PG&E’s remaining non-nuclear generation assets, PG&E, itself, has that authority.
+The only way to reconcile PG&E’s past position to the one it is currently articulating is to determine that PG&E, not the Commission, has the authority to end the rate freeze in advance of final market valuation of PG&E’s remaining non-nuclear generation assets.
+We have to be careful here.
+Enron has advanced those arguments previously and feels that the Commission has voted with its feet.
+In light of current market conditions, it would not be good public policy to roll-back the protection provided to consumers by the rate freeze.

-B. PG&E’s Current Position

 Throughout its Response, PG&E repeatedly cites the Commission’s End of Freeze Decisions (D. 99-10-057 and D. 00-03-058) for the proposition that the rate freeze will end on “an after-the fact basis.”
 As stated by PG&E:

 The End of Freeze Decisions make it clear that the AB 1890 transition period ends when recovery of uneconomic generation assets is completed even though that exact point in time may not be known until several months after the fact because of the length of time required to complete the valuation process.
 Under the decisions, the AB 1890 end of freeze date is determined on an-after the fact basis, and is based on the outcome of the valuation process not on when the valuation process concludes.